Skipperro/pajgps-homeassistant/README.md

 ## Configuration

 The integration will automatically discover all your devices connected to your account on www.v2.finder-portal.com.
-They will be added as entities to Home Assistant base on their ID from the API (not the number on the device).
+They will be added as entities to Home Assistant based on their ID from the API (not the number on the device).